ssfsx17/ffpnp/pandoc-markdown/0810-Magus.md

 | 1 x Choice              |            |                     |
 | Item                    |            |                     |

 - **Support: Double MP Power:** MP-using actions cost double the MP.
-In exchange, their Damage and healing are increased by 50%.
+In exchange, their Initial Damage and healing are increased by 50%.

 | Weapon Proficiency | Armor Proficiency |
 | ---                | ---               |